Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Dataset and task paradigm

 The control distribution of boards matches the statistics of the GSP boards but is not produced by human decisions (see Fig.~\ref{fig:sampling_figure}).
 A fully connected neural network (3 layers, 16 units each) was trained to encode the conditional distributions of the GSP boards: a random tile is masked out, and the network is trained to predict its value given the other tiles (similar to masked language models; \cite{devlin2018bert}).
 These conditional distributions contain all the relevant statistical information about the boards.
 The network achieved an accuracy of above 99\% on this task.

-This network is then used to generate samples, using the exact same process as used to generate samples from human priors using Gibbs sampling.
+This network is then used to generate samples, using the same process that was used to generate samples from human priors via Gibbs sampling.
 A board in which each tile is randomly set to red or white with probability 0.5 is initialized, and this trained network is used to predict masked out tiles.
-This generates a set of boards that respect most of the statistical properties of the original GSP boards, but are generated differently and implicitly encode the priors of the conditional model (i.e. a trained neural network instead of humans) as well.
+Since the conditional model is trained on the GSP boards, this generates a set of boards with similar statistical properties to the original GSP boards (example: number of red tiles in the GSP boards (Mean=8.4, SD=2.26) do not significantly differ from the control boards (Mean=7.4, SD=2.01), $p=0.12$), but also implicitly encode the priors of the conditional model (i.e. a trained neural network instead of humans) as well.